shrivishnu-p/shrivishnu-p/README.md

 - 🔭 I’m currently working on deployment of machine learning models

 #### Data Science Projects:
-  - <a href=https://github.com/shrivishnu-p/credit-eda-case-study>Identification of Loan Defaulters using Exploratory Data Analysis</a> 💳
+  - <a href=https://github.com/shrivishnu-p/credit-eda-case-study>Identification of Loan Defaulters using Exploratory Data Analysis</a> 🏦💳
-  - <a href=https://github.com/shrivishnu-p/bike-demand-prediction>Bike Demand Prediction using Linear Regression</a> 🚲
+  - <a href=https://github.com/shrivishnu-p/bike-demand-prediction>Bike Demand Prediction using Linear Regression</a> 🚲🚴
+  - <a href=https://github.com/shrivishnu-p/lead-score-generation>Lead Score Generation using Logisitic Regression</a> 👥💯

 #### Currently deployed projects:
 - <a href=https://github.com/shrivishnu-p/wordcloud-app>Wordcloud Generator App</a> ☁️